 Problem Motivation

 Cities—especially across the Global South—face two intertwined challenges with outsized impact on public health and productivity: degraded air quality and chronic road congestion.
-High-fidelity sensors and infrastructure-heavy control systems are costly and sparse, leaving large blind spots.
-Our work closes these gaps using infrastructure-light methods that turn commodity data (phone/CCTV images, sparse air sensors, and coarse mobility datasets) into fine-grained maps and proactive controls that cities can deploy today.
+Our work uses infrastructure-light ML methods to turn commodity data (phone/CCTV images, sparse sensors, open mobility datasets) into fine-grained maps and proactive controls deployable today.

-- Public health: Hidden pollution hotspots disproportionately affect vulnerable communities and remain invisible to coarse monitoring.
+- Public health: Hidden pollution hotspots disproportionately affect vulnerable communities.

-- Mobility & productivity: Sudden jams can emerge without obvious bottlenecks; reactive fixes arrive too late and often require expensive upgrades.
+- Mobility & productivity: Sudden jams emerge without obvious bottlenecks; reactive fixes arrive too late.

-- Practicality: Methods must operate on what cities already have—phones, CCTVs, a handful of sensors, and open data.
+- Practicality: Operates on existing assets—phones, CCTVs, sparse sensors, and open data.

 Results and Contributions